Associate Teaching Professor, Co-op, College of Engineering

 Can you describe your role at Northeastern?

-I am a Co-op Coordinator with the College of Engineering.
+I am an Associate Teaching Professor with the College of Engineering Co-op department.
 I work with engineering graduate students and engineering management students specifically.
 My role is a three-pronged approach.
 I teach a class on career management for engineers where I teach students how to search for jobs, I advise students in their co-op search, and I find co-op opportunities and match the best students for their jobs.

 Has CATLR helped you in your work?